wkeeling/selenium-wire/README.rst

     }
     driver = webdriver.Firefox(seleniumwire_options=options)

-To use HTTP Basic Auth with your proxy, pass the username and password in the URL:
+To use HTTP Basic Auth with your proxy, specify the username and password in the URL:

 .. code:: python